abhishek-2110/Pizzahubwebsite/README.md

 # Pizzahubwebsite

-Created a website for pizza company called Pizza Hub where user can order delivery of Pizzas, Sides, Deserts, Drinks
+Created a website for pizza company called Pizza Hub where user can order delivery from a variety of Pizzas, Sides, Deserts, Drinks optiond.
+This website has a login page, Pizza, Sides, Desserts, Drinks page and a checkout page.

+In each page, relevant items is shown with prices.

+For example, in the pizza page user can choose their pizza from different flavours, sizes options given.

-# Technology Udsed :
+# Technology Used :

 HTML
 CSS